-thumbor comes with filesystem, redis and mongodb storages.
+thumbor comes with filesystem and a mixed storage.
 There's also a nostorage storage for debugging or benchmarking purposes.

 Filesystem Storage

 thumbor can store original images in the filesystem.

 The file storage uses the FILE_STORAGE_ROOT_PATH configuration to save the images.
 It then joins the original image part of the URI to create the proper path to store the image in the filesystem.